-- Market Manual 1: Market Entry;
+- Market Manual 1: Connecting to Ontario's Power System;

 - Market Manual 4: Market Operations;

 - Market Manual 7: System Operations;

-- Market Manual 9: Day-Ahead Commitment; and
+- Market Manual 9: Day-Ahead Commitment;

 - Market Manual 13: Capacity Exports.

-Table 5-1 identifies sections within the market manuals and training materials that are related but will not require changes, sections that require modification, and new sections that will need to be added to support the Offers, Bids and Data Inputs process in the future market.
+The following tables identify sections within the market manuals and training materials that are related but will not require changes, sections that require modification, and new sections that will need to be added to support the Offers, Bids and Data Inputs process in the future market.

-Table 5-1: Impacts to Market-Facing Procedures
+Table 5-1: Impacts to Market Manual 1: Connecting to Ontario's Power System

-Procedure Type of change (no change, modification, new) Section Description Market Manual 1 Market Entry, Part 1.1 - Participant Authorization, Maintenance & Exit Modification 2.3.2 Registration of participation Replace references to DACP with DAM and references to three-part offers with daily and hourly dispatch data.
-Market Manual 1 Market Entry, Part 1.2 - Facility Registration, Maintenance, and De-registration Modification 3.1 Overview 3.4.2 Market Changes • Updates required to reflect registration of new resource attributes used to validate the submission of new dispatch data parameters by registered market participants.
-For hydroelectric generation facilities, new dispatch data parameters that require additional registration attributes include hourly must-run, linked resources, time lag, MWh ratio and maximum number of starts per day.
+Procedure Type of change (no change, modification, new) Section Description Part 1.5 - Market Registration Procedures Modification 3 Register Equipment Replace references to DACP with DAM and references to three-part offers with daily and hourly dispatch data.
+Updates required to reflect registration of new resource attributes used to validate the submission of new dispatch data parameters by registered market participants.
+For hydroelectric generation facilities, new dispatch data parameters that require additional registration attributes

+Procedure Type of change (no change, modification, new) Section Description include hourly must-run, linked resources, time lag, MWh ratio and maximum number of starts per day.
 For non-quick start generation facilities, these attributes include lead time.
-Market Manual 4 Market Operations, Part 4.2 - Submission of Modification All sections Registered market participant responsibilities for dispatchable generation facilities needs to be updated to reflect submission of hourly dispatch data and submission of daily dispatch data.